Regular Decision and Restrictive Early Action

 - any college/university with a non-binding rolling admission process.

 - any foreign college/university with a non-binding application plan on any schedule.

 - any military academy.

 - any college/university with an early deadline for a scholarship or special academic program, as long as:

 - the decision is non-binding; and

 - in order to be considered for the scholarship or program, the student must apply in the early round or by an early deadline.

-If you are considering applying early to another college/university whose early application option does not appear to qualify as an exception, please email firstname.lastname@example.org for clarification.
-In your email, include the page link to the early application option you are considering as well as the website description of the program’s application deadlines and requirements.
+If you are considering applying early to another college/university whose early application plan does not appear to qualify as an exception, please email firstname.lastname@example.org for clarification.
+In your email, include the page link to the early application plan you are considering and copy and paste the website description of the program’s application deadlines and requirements.